 Leaders of the Senate Intelligence Committee said in a Friday hearing that cases of the mysterious “Havana syndrome” — instances of neurological harm to US personnel — continue to be a concern.
 Over the past two years, two such incidents have reportedly occurred in the US — including one in close proximity to the White House.

 Sens.
-Mark Warner (D-VA) and Marco Rubio (R-FL), the chair and vice chair of the committee, respectively, said in a statement that they plan to investigate the pattern of events, presumed to be attacks from an unknown source, and work with the CIA to identify who may be behind them.
+Mark Warner (D-VA) and Marco Rubio (R-FL), the chair and vice chair of the committee, respectively, said in a statement that they plan to investigate the pattern of events and work with the CIA to identify who may be behind them.

 Havana syndrome refers to a set of neurological problems such as insomnia and vertigo, affecting US personnel, that was first documented in 2016 in Havana, Cuba.
 Since then, about 40 government officials, mostly employed by the CIA or State Department, have reported cases of Havana syndrome, with sometimes debilitating symptoms, according to the Hill’s Rebecca Beitsch.

-The majority of the reported attacks have been against officials stationed in other countries.
+The majority of the incidents have involved officials stationed in other countries.
 But federal agencies are also investigating two neurological cases believed to have originated on US soil, including one from November of last year that occurred alarmingly close to the White House, according to CNN.

 The other incident occurred in 2019, against a White House official in a Virginia suburb of Washington, DC, per CNN.